Basic digital marketing research

-Lets discuss how to employ big online data eco systems to research consumers and competitors that may be used free tools to carry out the research but also share with you a few premium tools used by professional marketers.
+Let’s discuss how to employ big online data ecosystems to research consumers and competitors that may be used free to carry out basic digital marketing research but also share with you a few tools used by professional marketers.

 Once you are familiar with the research techniques, we will provide you with a live example of a recent challenge to which you confirm the solution, which is not visible in marketing research.

 There are several belongings that would not be considered as ethical; for example hacking a competitors website, gaining unlawful access to data is not ethical, interviewing competitor employee in false pretenses is not ethical.

 Creating and publishing generalizations based on qualitative opinions of an article on unconfirmed data and identified bloggers would be unethical.